|

 A.

-It's true that anything acetic that comes in contact with sterling or
+It's true that acetic liquids that come in contact with silverplate

-leaded crystal will eventually leach into the liquid, though, it
+and solid silver alloys will eventually leach into the liquid,

-would be unusual for it to happen at an accelerated rate.
-I generally
+though, it would be unusual for it to happen at an accelerated rate.

-there may be some base metal (copper, brass, or leaded white metal)
+object is plated, there may be some base metal (copper, brass, or

 Q.